taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [japanese_llm_eval](https://github.com/lightblue-tech/japanese_llm_eval) - A repo for evaluating Japanese LLMs　・　日本語LLMを評価するレポ
  * [jmteb](https://github.com/sbintuitions/jmteb) - The evaluation scripts of JMTEB (Japanese Massive Text Embedding Benchmark)
  * [pydomino](https://github.com/dwangomediavillage/pydomino) - This is a tool for aligning phoneme labels with Japanese language audio.
+ * [easynovelassistant](https://github.com/zuntan03/easynovelassistant) - This is a simple novel generation assistant using the lightweight and unregulated Japanese local LLM "LightChatAssistant-TypeB".
+It generates forever with local privileges, stacking up hit gachas.
+It also supports reading aloud.

 |Name|downloads/week|total downloads|stars|